mpv-player/mpv/DOCS/man/input.rst

     Option changes at runtime are affected by this as well.

 ``display-fps``
-    If a VO is created, this will return either the actual display FPS, or an invalid value, instead of the option value.
+    This inconsistent behavior is deprecated.
+Post-deprecation, the reported value and the option value are cleanly separated (``override-display-fps`` for the option value).

 ``vf``, ``af``
     If you set the properties during playback, and the filter chain fails to